symfony/symfony-docs/templates.rst

         }
     }

-If your controller does not extend from ``AbstractController``, you'll need to :ref:`fetch services in your controller <controller-accessing-services>` and use the ``render()`` method of the ``twig`` service.
+If your controller does not extend from ``AbstractController``, you will need to :ref:`fetch services in your controller <controller-accessing-services>` and use the ``render()`` method of the ``twig`` service.